raspberrypilearning/safeguarding-module/en/quiz2/question_3.md

 --- question ---
 ---
-legend: Question 3 of 6
+legend: Question 3 of 3
 ---

-Mary was embarrassed
+Do you need to make sure that every young person has a parent's or guardian's consent before attending an online session?

 --- choices ---

-- ( ) Fact / Observation
+- ( ) No

-- (x) Opinion / Evaluation
+- (x) Yes

 --- /choices ---

 --- /question ---